 (photo courtesy City Dog Photography)

-Haute Dog Magazine template also has a section called "refurrals".
+This pet photography magazine template also has a section called "refurrals".
 It’s specifically designed to help you cross promote with other pet related businesses.
-Do you have colleagues who own a doggie daycares, groomers/spas, pet sitters/walkers, pet fashion boutiques and health and wellness services?
+Do you have colleagues who own doggie daycares, groomers/spas, are pet sitters/walkers, own pet fashion boutiques and health and wellness services?
 No?!
-Start networking.
+Then start networking.
 A great way to build your client base is with businesses with the same client base who offer a different service.

 If you have a contact who owns a boutique pet store specializing in doggie apparel and grooming – do a makeover special.
 Clients purchase an outfit or a spa treatment at the pet boutique and get a percentage off a pet photo shoot.

-This is where the magazine comes in – promote the partnership!
+This is where the photography magazine template comes in.
+Use it to promote the partnership!
 The Pet Photography Welcome Guide lets you customize the content, contact info, the ads and the portfolio of images.
 You can’t sell what prospects can’t see.
-Set them in your office, in the various boutiques and don’t forget to promote it on your website and in your email marketing campaign that you created just for pet owners!
+Print them out and set them in your office, in the various boutiques and don’t forget to promote it on your website and in your email marketing campaign that you created just for pet owners!

 Tip: Don’t print out 500 copies (unless you’ve managed to secure that many partnerships – go you!)
 Start with a handful of magazines printed at a lab like McKenna Pro where you can print a batch of 10 or 20 at a time.

-Other ideas are to build a magazine to feature a pet for adoption or create a guide to parenting for new pet owners that the shelter can include in their adoption packs.
-Also, if you are volunteering, donating your time or resources to animal non-profit organizations be sure to let you clients know... they will love you even more for it!
+You could also create a magazine that features a pet for adoption or create a guide to parenting for new pet owners that the shelter can include in their adoption welcome packets.
+If you are volunteering, donating your time or resources to animal non-profit organizations be sure to let you clients know... they will love you even more for it!

 The Pets Photography Welcome Guide template includes a pre-written text section to get your started!
 All those loving families and couples that you took portraits of this year who brought their dog along are going to come in handy.
 Use those photos in client guide.
 You can sell the client on your services and offer to create a magazine of your clients’ dog.
 A thoughtful bonus is to use one image from their photo session and create an 8”x10” cover photo from the front of the magazine as an unexpected gift with their print order.
 It could be the easy gift that sways them to order more or book another session!